 Sailing BoatsCruisersEast AnglianModel 28

-The East Anglian One Design was designed by Alan Buchanan in 1957 and was an instant success.
+Was £7,900 now only £6,900 The East Anglian One Design was designed by Alan Buchanan in 1957 and was an instant success.
 Described by Yachting World as a thoroughly sound, straightforward little yacht, these pretty craft have stood the test of time very well and and continue to flourish.
 This good example has a slightly raised coachroof which gives both excellent headroom and a more spacious feel to the interior.
 Well built by Harry Feltham and well maintained since, this is a good example at a sensible price and definitely worth a look.
-Viewing by appointment through our Suffolk Office - Click here to reveal phone number -
+Viewing by appointment through our Suffolk Office - Phone number removed -

 The accommodation offer four berths in two cabins.
 In the forecabin, V berth with stowage under.
 Opening hatch to deck.
 Full wodth heads compartment with marine toilet.
 In saloon, two settee berths (both with trotter boxes).
 Fold down saloon table.
 Chart table to starboard with galley opposite.
 Two burner gas hob with grill.
 Stainless steel sink with manually pumped water supply.
 25 litre water capacity in flexible tank.